mbaraa/mbaraa.com/files/blogs/learn-docker-by-dockerizing-a-springboot-sveltekit-mariadb-and-keycloak-app.md

   bearer-only: true
 ```

-now for the model, we'll be using a book model with string title attribute.
+Now for the model, we'll be using a book model with string title attribute.

 ```java
 // models/Book.java